 Convenient welded side handles and hanger hook allow the grate to be easily lifted off and hung on the barrel side.
 Well made with no sharp edges.

 Read more below > Please follow all local jurisdictions regarding the use of burn barrels and burn bans.

 Our burn barrel lids have become very popular.
 Please expect 3-4 weeks to ship.

 Don’t let your quest to protect your personal identity by burning sensitive documents and papers turn your actions into a raging wildfire liability or property loss.
 Heavy-duty welded grate fits on top of standard 55-gallon burn barrels and helps to reduce escaping embers.

-USA Amish made and powder coated.
-(Coating will burn off in the center where flames touch) The grates are powder coated to still provide some protection from rust on the rim and handles when handling.
+USA Amish made and painted with high-temp stove paint.
+The coating will burn off in the center where flames touch but should still provide some protection from rust on the rim and handle when handling.

 Disclaimer Note: Buyer assumes all risk, Cottage Craft Works LLC nor the manufacturer assumes any liability for the outcomes using this grate.
 No guarantees either written, assumed or implied are provided that the grate will prevent all embers from escaping or of any personal injuries that may occur during the use and handling of the grate.

 Common sense still needs to prevail not to handle the top with bare hands when hot, or to burn when curious children are present, or when conditions are extremely, windy, dry, or during fire bands set by local jurisdictions.

 You should check with your state, and local authorities on the use of outdoor burn barrels regarding, restrictions, prohibitions, permits, and other requirements.